 New data reveals British people would rather talk to their colleagues about relationship issues, money problems and even sex, than broach the topic of mental health.
-Manning Global looks at the stats and what can be done to address this on World Suicide Prevention Day 2019…
+Manning Global looks at the stats and what can be done to address this on World Mental Health Day 2019…

 A survey for Time to Change of 2,000 British workers suggests mental health remains one of the last taboos in the workplace, showing that, despite progress, there is still a lot more work to do in 2019 to combat the stigma of mental health.

 When asked to select from a list of topics they felt they could talk openly about with their colleagues:

 - 30% felt comfortable discussing a relationship break-up;

 - 20% dating advice

 - 19% religion